efea-umich/cse-593/main-project/project.typ

 In addition to general distribution, we sent personalized invitations to individuals who were likely to have experience with smartwatches, such as members of fitness-related groups or technology enthusiasts, ensuring the survey reached individuals with varying levels of familiarity and usage.

 == Results
 Most respondents were between 18 and 26 years of age, with one participant in the 27-35 range and another in the 54-62 range.
 Among those who actually use a smartwatch, nearly everyone reported wearing it on the left arm.
+Since the survey was distributed to open platforms, we couldn't guarantee that all participants used a smartwatch.
+We hoped that insights can be gathered from those that do not use a smartwatch, such as why they did not get one, but only a few of of those respondents provided extra information.

 For the rest of this discussion, we will focus on participants that did not select "I don't use a smartwatch" throughout the survey.
 Figure @fig:watch_usage shows that almost all participants were ``passive'' users of their smartwatch, with the most popular features used being the clock, fitness tracking (sleep, heart rate, etc.), and the hands-free notification viewing.